 One confidential call with our Houston team can help you build a plan that fits your real life.

-Continuing Care Is Where Recovery Holds
+Why Is Continuing Care Where Recovery Holds?

 The transition out of structured treatment is one of the highest-risk windows in recovery, which is why step-down care matters so much.
 Our approach to continuing care keeps support in place as you take on more of daily life, and our PHP and IOP levels of care let you step down gradually rather than all at once.

-If a Slip Happens
+What If a Slip Happens?

 A return to use does not erase your progress, and shame is one of the biggest barriers to getting back on track.
 The right response is to reach out quickly, learn what the slip revealed, and adjust the plan.
 We treat it as information, not as failure.

 If this is an emergency or you are thinking about harming yourself, call 911, or call or text 988 to reach the Suicide and Crisis Lifeline.
+In Harris County, The Harris Center operates a 24-hour crisis line at 713-970-7000.
 Heights Behavioral Health is an outpatient program and is not a 24-hour crisis service.

 Frequently Asked Questions